superfletch42/Second_Website-Slay_the_spire/planning_template.md

 - Gallery section: 3-column grid of café photos that adapts to 2 then 1 column"]

 Your Grid plan:
+I'll use grid for the main layouts of the homepage.

 **Other CSS techniques:**